Join my community and get a

 A good personal finance budget planner should allow you to do 2 things: plan your days and your money in the same place.
 Think about it.
-When Mark and I started sitting down for a monthly Budget Night, it didn't take us long to realize something… let me show you.
+When I started sitting down for a monthly Budget Night, it didn't take me long to realize something… let me show you.

 What do the following list of typical monthly plans and errands have in common:

 I realized that it was silly to keep my daily, weekly, and monthly life plans in a completely separate place than my budgeting plans.
 They're pretty much inseparable.
 So, if you think you could benefit from using a planner to help you plan your days and your money in the same place, let me show you how: